sta1r/sta1r/README.md

 ### Hi there 👋

-- I'm Development Lead for all things PHP at [Dotdigital](https://dotdigital.com).
+- I'm Development Lead for web and e-commerce connectors at [Dotdigital](https://dotdigital.com).

 <!--
 **sta1r/sta1r** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.